archangel4031/GASAssociate/README.md

 #### Update Log

+ - Ver 1.3.0
+	 - Added a proper Target Actor for ground trace.
+This Target Actor is based of built in Ground Trace Target Actor Class
+	 - Removed support for UE4.
+The UE4 will now exist on *legacy* branch
  - Ver 1.2.2
 	 - Added an option to select Replication Mode for Ability System Component in Attribute Helper Wizard.
 Now you can use Full mode for single player games
 	 - Default Replication Mode is set to ***Full***